 The Additional Mitigation Projects document defines a five-year monitoring framework for the eight identified project locations to be provided 1600 acre-feet of water per year.
 These projects were initiated in 2012 and monitored through 2016.
 The monitoring framework includes flow monitoring, rapid assessment surveys, photo point monitoring, and mapping requirements to be conducted annually.
 Table 3.4 shows flow data recorded for each of the Additional Mitigation Projects from April 1, 2016 through March 31, 2017.
-During this time, LADWP provided 1702 acre feet of water to the Additional Mitigation Projects.
 Additionally, on July 25 and 27, 2016, LADWP conducted photo point monitoring, woody recruitment surveys, and assessment of fence condition (where applicable).